Kawanami-git/SCHOLAR_RISC-V/docs/hardware_integration/MPFS_DISCOVERY_KIT/README.md

 This document provides instructions on how to set up the **MPFS DISCOVERY KIT** development board from **Microchip** to implement and use the **SCHOLAR_RISC-V** core.
 It includes steps for configuring the board, running tests, and evaluating the performance of the RISC-V core.<br>
 If you haven’t already, please refer to the [**simulation README**](../../simulation_environment/README.md), which contains useful information about the tests that can be executed to validate the **SCHOLAR RISC-V**.

-> ⚠️ The following instructions are written for **Ubuntu 20.04.6 LTS**.
+> ⚠️ The following instructions are written for **Ubuntu 20.04 LTS** and **Ubuntu 24.04 LTS**.
 If you are using another Linux distribution or version, you can still follow the general steps, but you may need to make slight adjustments to install the required dependencies or tools.

 <br>
 <br>